anxolerd/anxolerd.github.io/_posts/2015-11-22-kpi-buildsystems-presentation.markdown

 });
 {% endhighlight %}

-Well, we have learnt some basics.
+Well, we have learned some basics.
 Let do some real job.
 We have the following project structure:

 {% highlight sh %}
 user@machine tree project